 Pét-Nat: An abbreviation for Pétillant Naturel, a style of sparkling wine made using the méthode ancestrale, where the wine finishes fermentation in the bottle, trapping natural carbonation.

 Phylloxera: A tiny insect that attacks grapevine roots, causing damage and eventual death of the vine.
-Phylloxera infestations devastated vineyards in the late 19th century, leading to the practice of grafting vines onto resistant rootstocks.
+This led to the practice of grafting vines onto resistant rootstocks.

-Pommace: The solid remains of grapes (skins, seeds, and stems) after they have been crushed and the juice extracted, often used for compost or distillation.
+Pomace: The solid remains of grapes after they have been crushed and the juice extracted, often used for compost or distillation.

 Port: A fortified wine style originating from Portugal, typically rich, sweet, and high in alcohol, often enjoyed as a dessert wine.